Department of Radiology Residency

 The Department of Radiology at Mass General is a dynamic area with ever-improving facilities.
 Some highlights include:

-- Fully Integrated PACS (Picture Archiving and Communications System) based on the AGFA R4 workstation interface.
+- Fully Integrated PACS (Picture Archiving and Communications System) based on the AGFA R6 workstation interface.

 - Newly updated, next-generation voice recognition software streamlines the practice of radiology, allowing residents to complete, edit, and sign-off reports in one step and transfers a transcribed report to clinicians instantly.

-- 11 multidetector CT scanners at the Mass General main campus, including a Siemens Flash scanner, which is used for predominantly for cardiac and pediatric imaging.
+- 11 multidetector CT scanners at the Mass General main campus, including a Siemens Flash scanner and a Force scanner

-- 8 MR Scanners at the Mass General main campus, including three 3.0T magnet scanners.
+- 10 MR Scanners at the Mass General main campus, including four 3.0T magnet scanners.

 - 4 PET/CT Scanners at the Mass General main campus and one PET/CT scanner at one of our satellite imaging facilities.